Listen Imagine Compose is a Masters level professional development programme accredited by Birmingham City University.

-- The CPD is designed to enable secondary music teachers develop skills in teaching composing with KS3, GCSE and A level students;
+- Listen Imagine Compose is designed to enable secondary music teachers develop skills in teaching composing with KS3, KS4 and KS5 students

 During the course teachers will:

-- Network and learn from other secondary music teachers participating in the CPD.
+- Network and learn from other participating secondary music teachers

 There is no requirement to commit to all the stages from the outset and it is possible to pay for each stage in installments.

-Contact Judith Robinson if you would like to know how the accreditation works or if you have any other questions!
+Contact Sound and Music if you would like to know how the accreditation works, or if you have any other questions!

 I’ve used so many compositional techniques from Listen Imagine Compose with my A level students.
 It’s really helped unlock the mystery that is composing for them!